 - To view previous results, choose Previous Results from the menu.

 Each app could take a few minutes to test.
-As such, it’s best to select only the ones you’re really interested in.
-Bear in mind that you can use this app to test providers other than Comcast.
+As such, it’s best to select only the ones you’re interested in.
+Remember that you can use this app to test providers other than Comcast.

 Note: This tool is part of a research study and isn’t exactly privacy-forward.
 It does collect some information, mainly metadata, such as timestamps, your operating system, and your general location (no more specific than within 1km), but none of this can be used to identify you.
 There is a possibility that your IP address is visible to researchers.
 This is anonymized after the data has been processed, but it still may be something some users are uncomfortable with.

-How to stop Comcast throttling Netflix and YouTube
+How to stop Comcast throttling Netflix, YouTube, and other apps

-Here’s how to stop Comcast throttling Netflix using a VPN:
+Here’s how to stop Comcast from throttling Netflix using a VPN:

 - Download the appropriate app for your device and log in using your new credentials.

 - Connect to a server in a location of your choice.
-If you’re looking for the fastest server, some providers will automatically connect you to the fastest one for your location.
+Some providers will automatically connect you to the fastest one for your location if you’re looking for the fastest server.
 Otherwise, choosing a geographically close one is your best bet.

 - Open up your Netflix app and start streaming!

-Note that you can use the same steps to prevent throttling on other platforms such as YouTube and Skype.
-And bear in mind, you’re not restricted to using US services.
-With a VPN, you can access streaming platforms that are usually restricted to other countries, such as BBC iPlayer, Hulu, and other countries’ Netflix libraries.
-Simply connect to a server in the streaming source location (for example a UK server for BBC iPlayer) and access the service.
+Note: you can use the same steps to prevent throttling on other platforms such as YouTube and Skype.
+And bear in mind that you’re not restricted to using US services.
+With a VPN, you can access streaming platforms back home while traveling.
+Simply connect to a server in your home country (for example, a UK server for BBC iPlayer) to securely access your usual services while on vacation abroad.

 Related: Best VPNs for Comcast Xfinity